OWASP/ASVS/5.0/en/0x12-V4-Access-Control.md

 | **4.2.5** | [ADDED] Verify that access to an object is based on the originating subject's (e.g. user's) permissions, not on the permissions of any intermediary or service acting on their behalf.
 For example, if a user calls a web service using a signed token for authentication, and the service then requests data from a different service, the second service should use the user's signed token, rather than a machine-to-machine token from the first service, to make permission decisions. | | | ✓ | 441 |

 ## V4.3 Other Access Control Considerations

+Additional considerations for access control, particularly for administrative interfaces and multi-tenant environments, will help prevent unauthorized access.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |